 1. Communication and feedback

-Since self-paced learning occurs in a, well, self-paced mode you need to think beforehand how you’re going to provide feedback.
+Since self-paced learning occurs in a, well, self-paced mode you need to think beforehand how you’re going to provide students with feedback.
 Will there be performance reviews on a regular basis?
 Will you ask learners to do an assignment by a certain deadline?
 Or maybe your course doesn’t require giving feedback to users at all?

 The other side of the issue is that you wouldn’t want your learners to feel isolated.
 How will you address questions the learners may have?
 Will there be forums, groups, or other social elements so that they can discuss topics and you could, therefore, grow a community?